 - “Less-than truckload” does not take up the entire truck that will be hauling your shipment.

 - To be considered for an LTL shipment, your product should weigh between 100 and 10,000 pounds.

 - The remaining portion of the truck will be made up of other shipper’s products.

 - The LTL method of shipping is more budget-friendly than TL shipping.

 - If time is not a significant component for your shipment, or your product is small in size and not fragile, LTL freight shipping is a good option.

 - Because LTL freight carries other products besides your own, your shipment will take longer to deliver than TL shipping.

 TL means “full truckload.”
 As an TL shipper you should be aware of the following:

 - Your product, by definition, will take up an entire truck by itself.

 - Occasionally, even if your shipment doesn’t take up the entire truck, you still may want to consider TL shipping.
 For instance, if your product is high-risk, or if your shipment is fragile.

-- Since TL is only a single destination designated by the shipper, it is a more time efficient method of transport compared to LTL.
+- Since TL is only a single destination designated by the shipper, it’s a more time-efficient method of transport compared to LTL.